adequatica/alice-where-is-iss/README.md

 The user says: «_Alice, launch the skill Where is the ISS_».

 Alice responds with a welcome skill message: «_The ISS is in orbit.
-To clarify where it is flying now?_»
+Say any phrase to find out where it is flying above the Earth_»

 On any following phrase of the user occurs: